adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-It's slightly better than FastAPI, let's keep up on scenario 2.
+It's slightly better than FastAPI, and database is strangely sleeping far more than with FastAPI, let's keep up on scenario 2.

 #### NestJS PgSQL scenario 2